 No. All cable providers and satellite TV providers must negotiate retransmission consent fees with corporate broadcasters.
 Any of these negotiations could lead to TV stations going off the air.
 Therefore, switching providers will not protect you from rate increases.

 Explore streaming options

 We understand the need to control costs and want you to be satisfied, whether you prefer using our HTC TV MAX or another streaming service.

-We will provide you with the best High-Speed Internet for any streaming option.
+We will provide you with the best internet speeds – starting at 500 Mbps – for any streaming option.